 Time: After 3 Weeks – About 6 Weeks

 Result: I started to experience a ‘skin purge’ (I highly recommend you read more about this under Question #3 here).
 Although the breakouts weren’t severe, they were still occurring frequently.
 It was primarily a lot of smaller breakouts with some larger ones sprinkled in as well.
 Still, they were controlled as I continued using the exfoliant, which revealed to me how I didn’t need a spot treatment with use of the line.
 Don’t freak out if this also happens to you!!
 It WILL subside.
+In fact, if you follow the dilution directions and gradually build up to using the product per the directions, you may not even go through this phase.
+I knew my skin had a lot of damage from my past, thus I’m not surprised I went through a bit of this phase.
 After about the first 6 weeks, sure enough I stopped breaking out.
 From Day 1, however, I could see the improvements from Stage 1 continue even throughout the skin purge.

 ~Stage 3: Clear and Fancy Free